SamBailey6194/ultimate_battleships/README.md

 - Unable to track shots on loaded game from saved database due to the board was loading in as strings and not lists, therefore added list() to convert_board_to_grid and removed split() as the game was saved to google sheets without spaces separating the dots.
 - When logging in with a user that had no saved games it was still asking for user input to see if they wanted to load any saved games,
 - Loaded in game was loading only 1 ship for the user left to hit . . .
+- Password check function was misreading the re.search special character list, due to the positioning of symbols, had to reorder the symbols to ensure python read it correctly.

 ### Unfixed Bugs